xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-setup-multinode-wordpress-on-dreamcompute.rst

 where "/exports/www" is the directory to export and "10.10.10.0/24" is the range of IP addresses to allow to mount this directory.

+Note: You may need to `reboot the NFS server<216511647>`_ for your configuration changes to take effect.

 Security groups
 ---------------